-Since 2000, Omaha has grown more than 13%, and the state has a whole has grown steadily, although it has lagged behind the national average for more than twenty years.
+Since 2000, Omaha has grown more than 13% and the state has a whole has increased steadily, although it has lagged behind the national average for more than twenty years.
 Omaha and its suburbs are expected to continue moderate population growth in the coming decade.

 Omaha, Nebraska's estimated population is 468,262 according to the most recent United States census estimates.
 Omaha, Nebraska is the 1st largest city in Nebraska based on official 2017 estimates from the US Census Bureau.

 The population density is 10447.85 people/mi² (4033.92 people/km²).